-This Compensation Discussion and Analysis describes the material elements of compensation awarded to each of the following executive officers ("Named Executive Officers") for fiscal 2021, which ran from September 1, 2020, through August 31, 2021:
+This Compensation Discussion and Analysis describes the material elements of compensation awarded to each of the following executive officers ("Named Executive Officers") during the year ended August 31, 2022:

-Name Position Position Jay Debertin President and Chief Executive Officer Olivia Nelligan Executive Vice President and Chief Financial Officer Darin Hunhoff Executive Vice President, Energy Richard Dusek Executive Vice President, CHS Country Operations John Griffith Executive Vice President, Ag Business and CHS Hedging James Zappa Senior Vice President Legal & Government Affairs, Deputy General Counsel
+Name Position Jay Debertin President and Chief Executive Officer Olivia Nelligan Executive Vice President and Chief Financial Officer Darin Hunhoff Executive Vice President, Energy Richard Dusek Executive Vice President, Country Operations Brandon Smith Executive Vice President, General Counsel

-CHS is an organization that exists to create connections to empower agriculture, for the benefit of our producer and local cooperative owners and the communities in which we and our owners live and operate.
-CHS compensation programs are designed to attract, retain and reward the executives who carry out this purpose and align them around attainment of CHS long-term strategies and short-term priorities.
+CHS creates connections to empower agriculture for our producer and member cooperative owners and the communities in which we and our owners live and operate.
+Our compensation programs are aligned with our operational objectives and long-term business strategy and are designed to attract, reward and retain high-performing and diverse team members who are passionate about our mission.

-This section outlines the compensation and benefit programs, as well as the materials and factors used to assist us in making compensation decisions.
+This section outlines the objectives and principles underlying our compensation and benefit programs, as well as the objectives and principles underlying compensation decisions.
 In this Compensation Discussion and Analysis, the related compensation tables and the accompanying narratives, all references to a given year refer to our fiscal year ending on August 31 of that year.